Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Background

-\paragraph{Multi-Agent Epistemic Planning.} In this section, we will introduce the fundamental concepts relevant to MEP, while addressing interested readers to \citet{fagin1994reasoning,BolanderA11} for a more exhaustive introduction.
+We are now ready to introduce the fundamental concepts of MEP, while addressing interested readers to \citet{fagin1994reasoning,BolanderA11} for a more exhaustive introduction.

-Let us begin by defining the notion of a \emph{multi-agent epistemic planning problem} in Definition~\ref{def:mMEP}.
-An epistemic planning problem encompasses all the necessary information to frame a planning problem within a multi-agent scenario.
+Let us begin by providing the notion of a \emph{multi-agent epistemic planning problem} in Definition~\ref{def:mMEP}.
+Intuitively, an epistemic planning problem encompasses all the necessary information to frame a planning problem within a multi-agent scenario.

-\begin{definition}[Multi-agent epistemic planning problem] We define a multi-agent epistemic problem as the tuple $\Problem=\tuple{\Domain = \tuple{\sF,\sAG,\sAC},\IniDomain, \GoalDomain}$ where: \begin{itemize} \item $\sF$ is the set of all the \emph{fluents} of \Problem; \item $\sAG$ is the set of the \emph{agents} of \Problem; \item $\sAC$ represents the set of all the \emph{actions};
+\begin{definition}[Multi-agent epistemic planning problem] We define a multi-agent epistemic problem as the tuple $\Problem=\tuple{\Domain = \tuple{\sF,\allowbreak\sAG,\allowbreak\sAC}\allowbreak,\IniDomain, \GoalDomain}$ where: \begin{itemize} \item $\sF$ is the set of all the \emph{fluents} of \Problem; \item $\sAG$ is the set of the \emph{agents} of \Problem; \item $\sAC$ represents the set of all the \emph{actions};

 \item $\IniDomain$ is the set of belief formulae that describes the \emph{initial conditions} of the planning process; and \item $\GoalDomain$ is the set of belief formulae that represents the \emph{goal} conditions. \end{itemize} Note that the tuple $\Domain = \tuple{\sF,\sAG,\sAC}$ captures the domain description of which the problem $\Problem$ is an instance.